YetZzzzzz/YetZzzzzz.github.io/_pages/about.md

 Thank you for visiting my homepage.

-I am always happy to discuss research collaborations, academic exchanges, and opportunities related to multimodal intelligence, large multimodal models, and trustworthy AI.
+I am always happy to discuss research collaborations, academic exchanges, and opportunities related to multimodal intelligence, self-evolving LLMs and LMMs, and intelligent agents.
+Please feel free to contact me at [**delecisz@gmail.com**](mailto:delecisz@gmail.com).

 </div>